14 Top-Rated Things to Do in Hamilton, Ontario

 If you're visiting in winter, be sure to check out the RBG's official website for news of events and festivals.
 Highlights include an impressive display of Christmas lights, festive treats, and music.

 4. Take Flight at the Canadian Warplane Heritage Museum

 Home to one of Canada's largest historic military collections, the Canadian Warplane Heritage Museum is a must-visit at any time of year.
-Located at Hamilton's international airport, its static displays – many of them fully-restored and operable – include 47 military aircraft ranging from WWI-era prop jobs to more modern jet fighters.
+Located at Hamilton's international airport, its static displays include 47 military aircraft ranging from WWI-era prop jobs to more modern jet fighters.

-The star of the show, though, is its Avro Lancaster, one of only two of these iconic WW2 bombers still able to fly.
+The star of the show, though, is its Avro Lancaster.
+One of only two of these iconic WW2 bombers still able to fly, this aircraft is often out on display at air shows and events, so call ahead of time to see if she's home.
 Other rare aircraft include a Hawker Hurricane and Supermarine Spitfire, both well-known for their roles in the Battle of Britain.

 Address: 9280 Airport Road, Mount Hope, Ontario

 Nicknamed Canada's "fightingest ship" for its record of sinking the most enemy tonnage while serving the country's navy in WW2, HMCS Haida National Historic Site is another waterfront tourist attraction to add to your Hamilton travel itinerary.